-[This is a version of Mullings first written for Memorial Day, 2001]
+[This is a version of Mullings first written for Memorial Day, 2001 - four months before 9/11]

 We went to Arlington National Cemetery to attend the annual Memorial Day observance.
-The Lad, in charge of President Bush's appearance, graciously offered us seats in the Amphitheater to watch.
+The Lad, our son, who was in charge of President Bush's appearance, graciously offered us seats in the Amphitheater to watch.

 The entrance to Arlington National Cemetery is directly across the Potomac River from the Lincoln Memorial.
 These two historical, mystical, sites are connected by the Memorial Bridge.